Celebrate the Year of the Rabbit with These Chinese New Year Dishes

 Chinese New Year Dishes - pearl meatballs

-Meatballs represent being together with loves ones.
-There’s a reason traveling home for Chinese New Year has been called one of the largest annual human migrations in the world.
-Being with family is the most important aspect of Spring Festival and sharing a plate of meatballs together is very significant.
-Our family loves to make these pearl meatballs because they are simple and delicious.
-In fact, we usually plan to make this favorite Chinese New Year dish at least twice during the multi-day celebration.
+Meatballs symbolize being together with loved ones, underscoring why traveling home for Chinese New Year is often referred to as one of the largest annual human migrations in the world.
+Being with family is the most important aspect of the Spring Festival, and sharing a plate of meatballs together holds significant meaning.

 Dumplings (饺子 jiǎo zi)